I take gum care seriously after noticing sensitivity in my 30s. I decided to test out several oral probiotics.

 - Probiora3 (Streptococcus oralis KJ3, Streptococcus uberis KJ2, and Streptococcus rattus JH145), in Oragenics's Evora Plus

 I had already planned to see my dentist just about every month to fix some cavities I had, so I asked her if my gums appeared any different at each visit.
-I would use each product for 30 days, and allow a 7-10 day washout period between them to allow my oral flora to return to its natural state.
-Seemed like a decent protocol to me!
+I would use each product for 30 days and allow a seven to 10-day washout period between them to allow my oral flora to return to its natural state.
+It seemed like a decent protocol to me!

 Test 1: GanEdenBC30 (Life Extension's Advanced Oral Hygiene)

 After using these "mints" for a month, I thought I noticed that my gums were a bit healthier.
-They started to feel more cool, less inflamed, and a bit more pink and firm, but naturally I turned to a professional, who hadn't seen my gums in over a month, for her expert opinion:
+They started to feel cooler, less inflamed, and a bit pinker and firm, but naturally, I turned to a professional who hadn't seen my gums in over a month:

 "Have you noticed any difference in my gums?"